Furball42/TaxCalculator/README.md

 - There are two changes that will have to be made to get it working propertly.
 Firstly, change the connection string found in *DependencyInjection.cs* on the **Repo** layer.
 Secondly, in the need to sidestep CORS failures, change the allowable URL in the **Configure** method in the *Startup.cs* of the API.

+A zip file was added with the **localDB** database as requested.
+Note that this localdb is the working database I used and as such contains testing info etc.

 ## Postman Export

 https://www.getpostman.com/collections/969ddde7e3e1723c7cd3